fm4dd/nagios4dd/plugins/check_dbversion_sybase.md

 * * *

-**Note: This plugin just got a simple test.
+**Note: This plugin got limited testing.
 Please consider feedback to improve it.
 Thank You!**

 This plugin tests the database software version through querying a specific Sybase ASE database.
 It can either simply return the version string (discovery mode), or compare it against a blacklist/whitelist version file to determine software version compliance (compliance mode).
 Since it executes a real database login, it can also be used to determine database up|down.